Business Disaster Assistance: Ensuring Florida is Open for Business

-Activated by the Governor, these short-term, interest-free working capital loans are intended to help impacted businesses “bridge the gap” between the time a major catastrophe hits and when a business has secured long-term recovery resources, such as insurance claims or federal assistance.
+Activated by the Governor and administered by the Florida Department of Economic Opportunity in collaboration with Florida First Capital Finance Corporation (FFCFC) and the Florida SBDC Network, these short-term, interest-free working capital loans are intended to help impacted businesses “bridge the gap” between the time a major catastrophe hits and when a business has secured long-term recovery resources, such as insurance claims or federal assistance.
 Eligible businesses with two to 100 employees may apply for loans up to $25,000 for 90 or 180 day terms.
 Visit www.FloridaDisasterLoan.org for full details and to apply.

 U.S. Small Business Administration (SBA) Business Physical Disaster Loans

 Businesses and most private nonprofit organizations located in a declared disaster area that incurred damage during a disaster may apply for a low-interest loan to help replace or restore damaged property, if federal assistance is activated.
 SBA makes physical disaster loans of up to $2 million to qualified businesses and most private nonprofit organizations.
 Visit www.SBA.gov for full details.

 If federal assistance is activated and you are in a declared disaster area, have suffered substantial economic injury regardless of physical damage, and you are a small business, small agricultural cooperative, or private nonprofit organizations, you may qualify for an EIDL.
 EIDLs provide working capital to help businesses survive until normal operations resume after a disaster.
 SBA can provide up to a maximum of $2 million to help meet financial obligations and operating expenses.
 A business may qualify for both an EIDL and a physical disaster loan, not to exceed the maximum of $2 million.
 Visit www.SBA.gov for full details.

 Activated: Hurricane Hermine